-If you attend a UK school or college that doesn't charge fees and receive summer 2019 A level, IB or equivalent results that meet or exceed the standard offer for your subject at Cambridge University, then firstly, many congratulations!
-We offer an 'advice clinic' (skype appointments) for high-achieving students at state schools who are not holding an offer from Cambridge and would like to discuss the possibility of taking a gap year and making a post-qualification application for October 2020 entry on one of our courses (2019 entry isn't possible unless you've had an email about it - more details on the eligibility page linked below).
+As part of our outreach programme at Christ's, we offer an annual 'post-qualification application advice clinic' (skype appointments) for high-achieving students at UK state schools and colleges that don't charge fees.
+This initiative will take place on 20 and 21 August in 2019.
+It is an opportunity for students who are not holding a Cambridge offer but have just received summer 2019 A level, IB or equivalent results that meet or exceed the required grades for Cambridge and would like to discuss the possibility of taking a gap year and making a post-qualification application for October 2020 entry on one of our courses (2019 entry isn't possible unless you've had an email about it - more details on the eligibility page linked below).

-If you're reading this page, attend a school or college that doesn't charge fees, and think a post-qualification application to Cambridge for 2020 entry is an option that you'd like to consider, then please read the post-qualification application advice clinic page for more details about this opportunity and check your eligibility for it.
-At the time the A level exam results are published on 15 August 2019, an online booking form on the results clinic page will allow eligible students to request a brief appointment to speak with a member of our admissions team and discuss your options.
+If you attend a UK state school or college and think a 2020 entry post-qualification application to Cambridge (any College) is an option you'd like to consider, please read the post-qualification application advice clinic page and check your eligibility details.
+At the time the A level exam results are published on 15 August 2019, an online booking form on the results clinic page will allow eligible students (including those with IB and other non-A level qualifications) to request a brief appointment to speak with a member of our admissions team and discuss options.

-To those students who are not eligible for this particular results clinic initiative, many congratulations if your exam results put you in a position to consider a post-qualification application to Cambridge for 2020 entry.
-We encourage you to read the whole of this page on post-qualification applications and hope that the guidance provided will be helpful.
-Although you're not eligible for these clinic appointments, don't forget that we are always happy to answer queries by email.
+If you are an international student or attend a school that charges fees, many congratulations if your exam results put you in a position to consider a post-qualification application to Cambridge for 2020 entry.
+We're keen to help, so although you're not eligible for the 20 and 21 August clinic appointments mentioned above, do read the whole of this page on post-qualification applications and feel free to send us an email if you have a query - we'll be happy to help after the clinic.
 Our email address is on the contact us page.